Private debt

 What is Private Debt?

 Private debt involves direct lending between borrowers and non-bank lenders such as private equity firms, credit funds, or institutional investors, as well as acquiring securitized debt.
-Unlike traditional lenders, such as Banks, that comprise nearly 40% of the outstanding commercial and multifamily mortgages, real estate debt funds pool capital from investors to carry out such investment activities.
+Unlike traditional lenders, such as Banks and Thrifts, that comprise nearly 38% of the outstanding commercial and multifamily mortgages, real estate debt funds pool capital from investors to carry out such investment activities.i

-A commercial loan is a financial arrangement where a property owner or developer borrows money from a lender to fund commercial real estate properties.
+At the core of private real estate debt is commercial loan—a financial arrangement where a property owner or developer borrows money from a lender to fund commercial real estate properties.
 Typically, the property serves as collateral for the loan in case the borrower defaults on the loan.
 In some cases, additional recourse from a borrower is required by the lender to secure the loan.

 Key terms used in the sector